Coat care in summer

 Cats and dogs also have sweat glands in their skin, but these are not used to cool down their bodies (apart from the glands in their paws).
 Dogs lose most of their body heat by panting.
 To regulate their body temperature, they therefore do not benefit from exposed skin.

-Some people have their dogs' coats trimmed as short as possible for summer, because it will keep them nice and cool.
-What they don't realise is that this actually does the opposite!
-A dog's coat works as a layer of insulation.
+Some people have their dogs’ coats trimmed as short as possible for summer, because it will keep them nice and cool.
+What they don’t realise is that this can actually result in the opposite!
+A dog’s coat works as a layer of insulation.
 Between the hairs is a layer of air that keeps the dog cool in summer and warm in winter.
-If you remove this layer of insulation, for example by trimming your dog's coat, this means that your dog loses its cooling effect in summer.
+If you remove this layer of insulation, for example by trimming your dog’s coat, this means that your dog loses its cooling effect in summer.
 Dogs find it harder to maintain their body temperature.

 Other disadvantages of trimming the coat include the skin being exposed to more sun, and the associated risk of sunburn.
 It is also possible for the hair not to grow back after trimming.
 This is referred to as post-clipping alopecia.